EmberTown/ember-hearth/index.md

 ## Installing
 Download [the latest release of Hearth][releaseurl].
 Double click to extract and move `Ember Hearth.app` to your Applications folder.

-## Goals
-Ember Hearth aspires to allow new users to do all they need to do to run Ember projects without touching the command line.

 [releaseurl]: {%for release in site.categories.release limit:1 %}{{release.package_url}}{% endfor %}